lefft/r_norc_minicourse/_clutter/notes.md

 - at first its like a foreign language, then its like legos, and eventually it becomes like clay that you can morph into legos on command

 - excellent class notes format (dude even had my heart idea!) [algorithms etc. notes here](http://jeffe.cs.illinois.edu/teaching/algorithms/)

+- 80pct of data sci is data cleaning, the other 20pct is complaining abt cleaning data